Strings

 Casey is the concertmaster of the Newport Symphony and is also a member of the Portland Opera Orchestra and Oregon Ballet Theater.
 Recent solo engagements include appearances with the Newport Symphony, Beaverton Symphony, Linfield Chamber Orchestra, and the Central Oregon Chamber Orchestra as well as guest artist recitals at the University of Northern Colorado, Eastern Oregon University, and Linfield College.
 An adept chamber musician, Casey is a founding member of the Hammers and Bows piano trio and Element String Quartet.
 Since May of 2020, Casey has been the host of the podcast “Keep Classical Weird,” which has expanded its listenership to over 40 countries.
 Casey’s greatest mentors include Gerardo Ribeiro, Richard Fuchs, and Harold Wippler.
 She received her Bachelors of Music Performance from the University of Northern Colorado, and her Masters of Music Performance from Northwestern University.
 She plays on an 1874 Frederic Diehl violin.

-violin Instructor
+violin Instructor - NEW IN 2026!

-Viola instructor
+Viola instructor - NEW In 2026!

-CELLO Instructor
+CELLO Instructor - new in 2026!

 Jason Schooler